 Tangier Ibn Battouta Airport

-The airport is named for Ibn Battouta (1304-1368), a Moroccan traveller who was born in Tangier.
+The airport is named for Ibn Battouta (1304-1368), a Moroccan traveler who was born in Tangier.

 Fes–Saïss Airport is an airport serving Fes, the capital city of the Fes-Boulemane region in Morocco.